mahira21/30DaysOfML-Kaggle/README.md

 **Data Types & Manipulation (Data_Types_Float_Integer_String_Boolean.ipynb)**
    - Explained different Python data types (int, float, string, boolean).

-**Conditions and Conditional Statements (Conditions_Conditional_Statements.ipynb)
+**Conditions and Conditional Statements (Conditions_Conditional_Statements.ipynb)**
    - Worked with if, else, elif to evaluate conditions
    - Covered comparison operators and boolean expressions
    - Applied conditions in real world scenerios like grade calculation, project cost estimation, Food label determination and phone bill calculation.

+**Python List Operations and Function (Python List Operations and Function Practices.ipynb)**
+   - Worked with lists, list slicing, and functions
+   - Used conditionals to manipulate and check lists
+   - Implemented a function to check if a guest is fashionably late
+   - Predicted list lengths based on structure and indexing